mdkberry/acidmachine/README.md

 # Acid Machine

-A forke of the original web-based music sequencer that became [Acid Machine](https://errozero.co.uk/acid-machine/).
+A fork of the original web-based music sequencer that became [Acid Machine](https://errozero.co.uk/acid-machine/).
 This fork aims to add MIDI export functionality for use with DAWs like Reaper.

 ## Features